What This Strategy Aims to Do

 Why It’s Worth Considering

-The S&P 1500 consists of high-quality stocks; this strategy tries to choose the real hidden gems among them—companies of high quality, strong growth potential, and terrific value.
+The ETFs that form the basis for this strategy (IVV, IJH, and IJR) consist of high-quality stocks; this strategy tries to choose the real hidden gems among them—companies of high quality, strong growth potential, and terrific value.

 How We Do It